 Step 7: Sheet Mask

 Ah, the sheet mask.
 The craze so popular that even Sephora has packed their check-out area shelves full of them.
 Sheet masks are dipped in ingredients such as collagen, snail extract, or donkey milk and are then absorbed by your skin.
 For maximum effectiveness, only wear a sheet mask 2-3 times a week for 20-30 minutes.
-Freeset’s Donkey Milk Skin Gel Mask (Aqua) is very popular and only $2 a pop right now at Memebox, plus you can get 20% off your first order.
+Freeset’s Donkey Milk Skin Gel Mask (Aqua) is very popular and I always keep a ton of them on hand for dry skin emergencies.
 I prefer to buy sheet masks in bulk on Amazon since you will often get a way better price.
-Take Tony Moly sheet masks for example.
-They are 2 for $7 at Sephora, but 11 for $9.76 on Amazon.
-Do the math!
-That’s 75% percent less.
+If you’re looking for a recommendation, it’s always safe to go with Etude House’s sheet masks.

 Step 8: Eye Cream